-The Weight Watchers diet has been around since the 1960’s and has remained one of the most successful commercial diet plans.
+The Weight Watchers: Gain the Confidence (Volume 1) diet has been around since the 1960’s and has remained one of the most successful commercial diet plans.
 Though they different diet plans, such as the Core or Flex plan, overall the Weight Watchers diet focuses on moving more and eating less.
 It is based on portion control and calorie counting, as well as exercise.

 Two key elements of Weight Watchers is that it does restrict any food groups and it also focuses on changing behavior towards food.
 Unlike other dieting programs Weight Watchers is all about community and require online or in-person meetings to help keep participants on track.